What if 3D printing was faster ?

 This process is 25 to 100 times faster than usual 3D printing techniques.

-An additional advantage of the CLIP technology is the resistance of the 3D printed objects, with no weaknesses between layers.
+An additional advantage of this resin 3D printing technology is the resistance of the 3D printed objects, with no weaknesses between layers.

 Animated printing at super speed by Gizmo 3D